 Thrift stores faded into the background for several decades until making a big comeback in the past few years.
-According to the National Association of Resale Professionals, the number of resale stores increased by 7% in both 2011 and 2012.
+According to the National Association of Resale Professionals, the number of resale stores increased by 7 percent in both 2011 and 2012.

 There are several explanations for this.
 The Great Recession is still close by in the rearview mirror, and as property values drop and unemployment climbs, certain businesses not only stay afloat but thrive, including thrift stores (auto repair businesses also thrive as people hold on to older cars longer).

 The average household spends $121 monthly on clothing.
 Despite a recent recession, we still buy a lot of clothing, wearing much of it only a few times before moving on and letting it fade into the forgotten depths of the closet.
 Although just 15 percent of clothing waste is reused or recycled, the clothes that are given a second life are often in good condition and still fashionable enough to be worn by someone else.

 Much of secondhand clothing collected by USAgain and other textile recyclers wind up on the racks of thrift stores in the U.S.